 Based on the text, it does not appear that Hezekiah prayed about healing at the onslaught of His illness.
 Only when he realized that he was dying did he reach out to God, and as a result of his prayer, God healed him within minutes.

-Since we know that God can be convinced to heal us, let’s begin to see what we can do to make our prayer for healing as effective an King Hezekiah’s.
+Since we know that God can be convinced to heal , let’s begin to see what we can do to make our prayer for healing as effective an King Hezekiah’s.

 Preparation for Prayer

-Once we have decided that we are going to attempt to convince God to step into our crisis, it is important that we prepare to pray.
-One might think that prayer is something you can do anytime, anywhere - no preparation needed, and that is true; but what we’re talking about here is effective prayers, prayers for those who really need intervention; prayers where we really need God to consider our case.
+Once we have decided that we need to convince God to step into our crisis, it is important that we prepare to pray.
+Prepare to pray?
+One might think that prayer is something that can be done anytime, anywhere - no preparation needed, and that is true; but what we’re talking about here is effective prayers, prayers for those who really need intervention; prayers where we really need God to consider our case.
 If we want our prayers to be effective, we need to prepare.

 NKJ Matthew 5:21-24 " You have heard that it was said to those of old, 'You shall not murder, and whoever murders will be in danger of the judgment.'
 22 "But I say to you that whoever is angry with his brother without a cause shall be in danger of the judgment … 23 "Therefore if you bring your gift to the altar, and there remember that your brother has something against you, 24 "leave your gift there before the altar, and go your way.
 First be reconciled to your brother, and then come and offer your gift.

-Besides working out your issues with your brother, you should also work out any problems you may have with your spouse.
+Besides resolving issues with your brother, you should also work out any problems you might have with your spouse.
 In his letter to the believers in Asia Minor, Peter said –

 NKJ 1 Peter 3:1 Wives, likewise, be submissive to your own husbands, that even if some do not obey the word, they, without a word, may be won by the conduct of their wives … 7 Husbands, likewise, dwell with them with understanding, giving honor to the wife, as to the weaker vessel, and as being heirs together of the grace of life, that your prayers may not be hindered.

-These issues between brothers and mates can apparently hinder your relationship with God so that He cannot hear.
+These issues between brothers and mates can apparently hinder your relationship with God to the point that He simply cannot hear you.
 Peter’s statement is supported by the prophet Isaiah.

 ESV Isaiah 59:1-2 Behold, the LORD's hand is not shortened, that it cannot save, or his ear dull, that it cannot hear; 2 but your iniquities have made a separation between you and your God, and your sins have hidden his face from you so that he does not hear.

-Though we might think that husband and wife spats might not reach the point of being call an ‘iniquity’, it is interesting to note that a man being jealous of his wife (Numbers 5:31) or a woman making an improper vow (Numbers 30:15) are both considered to be iniquities.
+Though we might think that husband and wife spats might not reach the point of being called an ‘iniquity’, it is interesting to note that a man being jealous of his wife (Numbers 5:31) or a woman making an improper vow (Numbers 30:15) are both classified as 'iniquities'.

-The point is, how can we expect God to do some great work on our behalf if we are not willing to work out the problem we have our brother.
-Working out these problems helps bring us in right standing with God – which is righteousness.
+The point is, how can we expect God to do some great work on our behalf if we are not willing to work out the problem we have with our brother.
+Resolving these problems helps bring us back in right standing with God – which is righteousness.
 James sums it up this way –

 NIV James 5:16 … confess your sins to each other and pray for each other so that you may be healed.
 The prayer of a righteous man is powerful and effective.